 Scheduled jobs are owned by the last cluster member who modified them.
 Jobs can also be controlled using Cluster Manager.
 If a cluster member goes down, all scheduled jobs on that cluster member must be moved to another cluster node.
-This process can be performed automatically using the heartbeat and Autotakeover features in Rundeck Pro version 2.1.0 and later releases.
+This process can be performed automatically using the heartbeat and Autotakeover features in Rundeck Enterprise version 2.1.0 and later releases.

 Configure the heartbeat by adding the following settings in

 # heartbeat interval in seconds rundeck.clusterMode.heartbeat.interval=30 # initial delay after startup to send heartbeat rundeck.clusterMode.heartbeat.delay=10 # remote execute/abort message processing interval in seconds rundeck.clusterMode.remoteExec.process.interval=10 # age in seconds since last heartbeat to consider another member inactive rundeck.clusterMode.heartbeat.considerInactive=150 # age in seconds since last heartbeat to consider another member dead rundeck.clusterMode.heartbeat.considerDead=300